jlgerber/jlgerber.github.io/pages/devops/docker/building_dockerfile.md

 #### ENTRYPOINT Example

-If we replace the CMD instruction with an ENTRYPOINT instruction in the Dockerfile:
+If we replace the .html instruction with an ENTRYPOINT instruction in the Dockerfile:
 ```
 FROM debian::jessie-slim